SANRAL: History

+The GFIP was instituted to deal with the severe traffic congestion on Gauteng's freeways.
+The applicable Gauteng freeways were declared as e-toll highways and they began open road tolling on 3 December 2013.
+E-tolls were discontinued on 12 April 2024.

 Governance

 SANRAL's only shareholder is the state, represented by the Minister of Transport.
 The agency is governed by an eight-member Board of Directors.
 Five voting members – the chairperson and four others – are appointed by the Minister of Transport for a term of three years.

 Two government officials are non-voting members, one from the Department of Transport and nominated by the Minister of Transport, and the other from the National Treasury and nominated by the Minister of Finance.
-The Chief Executive Officer, who is appointed by the Minister of Transport on the recommendation of the Board, is ex officio a non-voting member of the Board.
+The chief executive officer, who is appointed by the Minister of Transport on the recommendation of the Board, is ex officio a non-voting member of the Board.